ghapsara/guruhhapsara.dev/src/content/2022-08-29-elasticsearch-disaster-recovery-mode/index.md

 The day wasn’t on me, I went to ask engineers about it, their repopulate script was broken as well.

-Years of inventory data staggeringly snapped wiped out during a few minutes of my ops.
+Years of inventory data staggeringly snapped and wiped out within a few minutes.
 Developers and test engineers had to recreate items to continue their development.

-I get a sense of how tasteful stateful workloads are in a disastrous way.
+I get a sense of how tasteful stateful workloads are in a catastrophic way.

 ## A bow and arrow